-In December 2010, the AIOH published a position paper on "Adjustment of Workplace Exposure Standards for Extended Work Shifts".
-The position paper provided an overview of the workplace exposure standard (WES) adjustment methods for atmospheric contaminants, a selection of legislative approaches in Australia and other countries and examples of the varying outcomes.
-It concluded that the current guidelines provided by Safe Work Australia (SWA) are inadequate in that they don't consider or accommodate the varying range of health effects of different agents and their time frame for adverse effect and could lead to inconsistent advice for affected workers.
-The AIOH recommended moving to a model similar to that of the 'Québec model' that is computer-based and utilises current toxicological information and can provide consistent guidance.
+An Australian Institute of Occupational Hygienists (AIOH) position paper "Adjustment of Workplace Exposure Standards for Extended Work Shifts" provided an overview of the workplace exposure standard (WES) adjustment methods for atmospheric contaminants.
+It concluded that the current guidelines provided by Safe Work Australia (SWA) were inadequate in that they did not consider or accommodate the varying range of health effects of different agents and their time frame for adverse effect and could lead to inconsistent advice for affected workers.
+The AIOH recommended moving to a model similar to that of the Québec model and developed a tool that provides an appropriate and accessible methodology to adjust exposure standards for extended work shifts and thus more consistent and informed advice for affected workers.